mhavey/marklogic/uml2es/tutorials/dmui.md

 ![Final model](images/dmui_setup18.png)

-We are done modelling.
+We are done modeling.
 Click File | Save All.

 If you think you might have messed up along the way, a pre-cooked model is available under [dmHubLab/step2/PWIModel](dmHubLab/step2/PWIModel).
 If you want it in your workspace, the simplest way is to copy each of its files over yours.
 You can also delete the PWIModel project from your workspace (by right-clicking the project and selecting Delete, but keeping the contents!) and import the pre-cooked project (File | Import | Existing Projects Into Workspace).